caiangums/aoc-2020/README.md

-# 🎄Advent of Code - Template
+# 🎄Advent of Code - 2020

-> Opinionated template for solving Advent of Code with JS
+> Advent of Code 2020 Solutions with JS

 ## Usage